IBM-Cloud/onprem-integration-demo/README.md

 1. Navigate to the Bluemix catalog and select the new [Secure Gateway service][secure_gateway_catalog_url].
 Choose `Leave Unbound` for now and click Create.

-2. Add a new gateway in the service console
+2. In the secure gateway console choose `Add Gateway` and:

-	a) Give your gateway a name and choose to add a destination
+	a) Give your gateway a name and click on `Add Destinations`
 	b) Give the destination a name, your VM's public IP, port 3306, keep TCP selected, and click the `+` button
-	c) Click 'Connect It' to retrieve the command you will need to establish the secure connection from your VM
+	c) Click `Connect It` to retrieve the command you will need to establish the secure connection from your VM

 3. SSH back into your VM and install Docker